Limerick to Mexico for the World Cup

 ‘Two years ago I was on the streets homeless and I never thought I would be going to Mexico representing my country, scoring goals for my country.’

-The emotional words from Diarmuid O’Connor, a young man from Portaoise who recently represented the Republic of Ireland at the Homeless World Cup in Mexico.
+The emotional words from Diarmuid O’Connor, a young man from Portlaoise who recently represented the Republic of Ireland at the Homeless World Cup in Mexico.

-Diarmuid’s road to Mexico was a challenging one that including a period of homelessness and time in a treatment centre before playing football with the Irish Street Leagues and studying with Limerick Youth Service.
+Diarmuid’s road to Mexico was a challenging one that included a period of homelessness and time in a treatment centre before playing football with the Irish Street Leagues and studying with Limerick Youth Service (LYS).

-‘I was on a bad place.
-I was to a toxic person to be around and was no good to myself or others,’ said Diarmuid as he spoke honestly about his life’s experience.
+‘I was in a bad place.
+I was a toxic person to be around and was no good to myself or others,’ said Diarmuid as he spoke honestly about his life’s experience.

 ‘After leaving treatment I was really motivated to start again and start progressing in life,’ said Diarmuid adding ‘I started linking in with a guidance counsellor and started the course here (LYS),’